EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

     Any running jobs, and containers, will be cancelled during the monthly TRE maintenance period.

-### Troubleshooting: Proxy Error

-If you click **Connect to JupyterLab** and get:

-> Proxy Error
->
-> The proxy server received an invalid response from an upstream server.
-> The proxy server could not handle the request
->
-> Reason: Error reading from remote server
->
-> Apache/2.4.52 (Ubuntu) Server at host Port 443

-then, this can arise as sometimes there is a lag between the container having started and JupyterLab within the container being ready for connections.

-Wait 30 seconds, then refresh the web page, or click the **Connect to JupyterLab** button again.

 ---

 ## Log in to JupyterLab